- Will I have to share a room?

 Do you provide an airport greeting or pickup service?

 We will have an optional greeting service at the airport to assist in coordinating ground transportation for our students upon arrival.
 If you opt for this service, staff will meet you at Domestic or International Arrivals at the airport.
-Please indicate this in your registration for residence.
+Please indicate this in your residence profile form.